euler-xyz/euler-labels/README.md

 * `liabilityVaults`: An array of the vault addresses (in checksumed hex format) that offer these points.
 Each vault does not need to exist in the `vaults.json` file.
 * `entity`: An entity ID that refers to the organisation responsible for governing and/or creating this vault, or a list of entity IDs if the vault is joint-managed.

+### `earnProducts.json`

+Each entry in this object corresponds to earn-specific lending products.
+The schema is similar to `products.json` but specifically for earn-focused products.
+Each key is the **product ID** in "URL slug" format.
+Product IDs must be unique within `earnProducts.json` but can overlap with IDs in `products.json`.

+* `name`: Official name of the earn product.
+(Required)
+* `description`: Long-form description of the earn product.
+* `entity`: An entity ID or list of entity IDs for the organization(s) responsible for the product.
+* `url`: Website for more information about the earn product.
+* `vaults`: An array of vault addresses (in checksumed hex format) that comprise the earn product.

 ### `opportunities.json`

 Each entry in this object represents opportunities associated with specific vaults.